Business Finance

 These analyses can be performed on both a macro and micro level.
 While maintaining a high ROI for your fundraising efforts is important for your charity’s reputation, you may decide to prioritize some development efforts over others if they bring in higher donation amounts or cost less to implement.
 (If you come from the private sector, this is similar to adjusting your products to promote items with a higher gross margin.)

-• Statement of Financial Position (SOP): This document is the equivalent of a balance sheet.
+2. Statement of financial position (SOP) – This document is the nonprofit equivalent of a balance sheet.
+It provides a snapshot of the organization’s financial condition at a specific point in time, summarizing its assets, liabilities, and net assets.
 The assets are listed from most to least liquid—what could be spent the fastest—while the liabilities are listed in order of obligation.
 This document provides a high-level overview of the company’s finances and priorities.

 For example, a nonprofit can review its operational expenses to predict how much it costs to run annually.
 The organization can then use this information to make cuts or take on new projects depending on whether they have a cash deficit or surplus.